vIPERexe2/eagle-dos-fork/README.md

 # Author - white eagle
 # Fork - vIPERexe2
 # This is only for educational purpose and so, it is a simple implementation of dos/ddos attack script.
+# I have Update the code provided to improve its readability, maintainability, and efficiency.
 The script is a basic implementation of a UDP flood attack, which is a type of denial-of-service (DoS) attack.